 It may also be possible to identify Earnwig the king’s thegn with the Ernui who occurs partly as an antecessor and partly as the man of Roger of Poitou in Nottinghamshire and Lincolnshire, in all cases in small properties, often near major routes.
 In Nottinghamshire the Earnwig who was one of Roger’s antecessores shared a small property of just over seven bovates at Willoughby on the Wolds with a thegn called Godric in 1066: it lay on the Foss Way about fifteen miles north of Leicester and was also conveniently placed for journeys from Nottingham to Melton Mowbray.
-It lay very close to the Nottinghamshire-Leicestershire border, which, from a sheriff’s point of view, would have made it ideal for organising the hue and cry across shire borders.
+It lay very close to the Nottinghamshire-Leicestershire border, which, from a sheriff’s point of view, would have made it ideal for organizing the hue and cry across shire borders.
 At another Willoughby, probably Willoughby in Walesby about seven and a half miles south of Retford, Earnwig held five bovates as a manor in 1066: this property lay on the edge of Sherwood Forest and would have been useful for managing royal resources.
 These holdings look similar in size to the ones that Roger of Poitou took over from (or in one case granted out to) Earnwig in Lincolnshire.
 At Elsham, near the road from Brigg to Barton on Humber and about seven miles south of the latter, Earnwig, specified as Roger’s man, held nine bovates from the latter in 1086.
 Roger’s lands in Lincolnshire included three small properties in and near Owersby which he took over from Earnwig: at Holton le Moor, six miles north of Market Rasen on the road to Caistor, Earnwig had held half a carucate in 1066; at Owersby, about four miles south-west from Holton le Moor, Ernui (probably Earnwig, though as we have seen possibly Earnwine) had held one and a half carucates in 1066, described as land lying in the church of Winghale, while at South Kelsey, about three miles north of Owersby and three miles west of Holton le Moor, Earnwig had held three carucates in 1066.
 It is not possible to identify the Earnwig who was connected with Roger of Poitou conclusively with the Earnwig who was sheriff of Nottinghamshire, but this set of holdings is worth highlighting here because it offers interesting parallels to the interests of Earnwine the priest, both through his connections to Roger of Poitou and because of the connection with Owersby, which together with South Kelsey and Holton le Moor presumably represented the remnants of the endowments of an ancient minster at Winghale.